 Other Events

 As well as the Equinox Sky Camp, we also organise weekend observing trips, solstice meals and visits to astronomical sites.
-You can find details of these in our full programme.
+Orion over UoH Bayfordbury

 Autumn Equinox Sky Camp